A baby--Skyrme model with anisotropic DM interaction: Compact skyrmions revisited: Solutions: compactons emerging from the DMI term and the 4th- order terms

 has the solutions

 First, we examine case (ii).
-If $f''(R)=-f'(R)/(3R)\neq 0$, the energy density is not continuous at $r=R$ that is not what we aim for.
-If $f'(R)=0$, the energy becomes continuous and then becomes $f(R)=f'(R)=f''(R)=0$.
+If $f''(R) = -f'(R)/(3R)\neq 0$, the energy density is not continuous at $r = R$; this is not what we aim for.
+If $f'(R) = 0$, the energy becomes continuous and subsequently becomes $f(R) = f'(R) = f''(R) = 0$.
 It connects to the trivial vacuum solution $f(r)=0,r\in [0,R]$.
-Therefore, case (i) $f'(R)=0$ should be employed for finding the nontrivial, the genuine-compacton solutions.
-As a result, the second derivative $f''(r)$ is not continuous at $r=R$.
+Therefore, case (i) $f'(R)=0$ should be employed for finding the nontrivial solutions in the genuine-compacton case.
+As a result, the second derivative $f''(r)$ is not continuous at $r = R$.

 This situation is again easy to confirm in terms of the expansion~(\ref{expansion}).
 For the lowest order, we obtain